 Counseling Services will help you navigate student life during the pandemic and after.
 Appointments are in person and online.

 Health resources at GHC

 The Madison College Community Clinic - a GHC branch located at Truax Campus - remains open for students.
 It is not a COVID testing site.

 You can call the GHC Nurse Connect Line at 608.661.7350 to find out where you should go for care.
 The phone line is staffed 24 hours a day, 7 days per week (24/7).

-What to expect while on campus
+What to expect while in class

-New required safety protocols
+Required safety protocols

 - Students should report to campus only when they have class or pre-scheduled meetings to minimize the number of people on campus.

 - After class, exit immediately through the main entrance.